Skip to main content

 The Experience Design (XD) department houses a highly interdisciplinary faculty focusing on research and teaching in Experience Design (XD) and Public Relations (PR).
 Our XD faculty and students' research focuses on virtual reality, haptic and tactile interfaces, conversational user interfaces, customer experience, and educational user interfaces using artificial intelligence.
 The research programs in PR focus on the media's presentation of racialized and gendered stereotypes and on crisis management and corporate social advocacy.

 Undergraduate majors in Experience Design and Public Relations teach students how to manage real-world situations and create human-centered solutions using innovative, research-based methods from design innovation and strategic communication fields.
+In the Creative Industries major students explore how history, technology and culture drive demand, and learn how to reach target audiences.

 The graduate Master’s in Human Factors in Information Design (MSHFID) is a 10-course UX program emphasizing a solid behavioral foundation and focusing on qualitative and quantitative user research methods, usability testing, and product design, interfaces and services.
 The hybrid program is regularly highly ranked and available on the main campus outside of Boston and also in San Francisco.